It's so crazy, it just might work.

 4. Prepare the grill:

 Set the grill up for rotisserie cooking at high heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to high, turning the smoker burner to high, and turning the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
-(See here for more rotisserie setup details.)
+(See My Rotisserie Basic Technique Post for more rotisserie setup details.)